MZandtheRaspberryPi/im_practical_programming/README.md

 ![great_ball_proj](great_ball_demo.gif)

 ### holiday_project_2023
 I designed a custom circuit and printer circuit board using a 555 timer and a 4017 decade counter to be my christmas cards for 2023.
-You can find the files [here](https://github.com/MZandtheRaspberryPi/holiday_project_2023).
+You can find the files [here](https://github.com/MZandtheRaspberryPi/holiday_project_2023) and a video demo [here](https://youtu.be/1XaKHCftHVo).
 ![pcb_render](render_pcb_snowflakev62.png)
 ![pcb_gif](holiday_proj_2023.gif)